tlolkema/robot-playwright-workshop/EXERCISES.md

 ## Exercise 2

-- Use the keyword `When Stub Endpoint And Return File` from the `PlaywrightLibrary.js` to return a response from the JSON file `stub_response.json`
+- Use the keyword `Stub Endpoint And Return File` from the `PlaywrightLibrary.js` to return a response from the JSON file `stub_response.json`

 - Use the keywords you made in Exercise 1 to submit the form
 - Validate that the webpage shows the stubbed response